prayangshuuu/whatstask/README.md

   - `lastConnectedAt` is updated
 - **Error Handling**: If client initialization fails, `status` is set to `"error"`

-**Important**: The worker must be running (`npm run worker`) for WhatsApp clients to be initialized and QR codes to be generated.
-When a user sets their WhatsAppSession status to `"connecting"` (via the API), the worker will pick it up on the next sync cycle and start the client.
+**Important**: WhatsApp clients are initialized directly from the API route.
+No background worker process is needed.
+When a user clicks "Scan WhatsApp QR", the client starts immediately and generates a QR code.

 ### Logging

-The worker provides detailed logging:
+The system provides detailed logging:
 - Timestamped log entries for each processing cycle
 - Clear warnings when WhatsApp sessions are missing or not ready
 - Success messages when reminders would be sent